 Foreigners are only able to access social security benefits in South Africa if they become South African citizens or take up permanent residence (by applying for a Section 25 permit) in South Africa.

-Those who are self-employed are not covered by the Unemployment Insurance Fund, so have to make their own arrangements.
+Those who are freelancers do not receive coverage from the Unemployment Insurance Fund, so have to make their own arrangements.
 Self-employed workers are also responsible for sorting out their own pension and medical insurance arrangements.

 SASSA grants and benefits

-All SASSA grants are fundamentally social assistance services covered by the social security fund in South Africa.
-There are means-tested SASSA grants available to citizens and permanent residents living in South Africa who are not residing in a state-funded institution (eg. prison or state old age home).
+All SASSA grants are fundamentally social assistance services with coverage from the social security fund in South Africa.
+There are means-tested SASSA grants available to citizens and permanent residents living in South Africa who are not residing in a state-funded institution (e.g., prison or state old age home).
 Those residing in a state-funded care institution will have their grant amount reduced to 25 percent of the maximum amount for the duration of their stay.
 Recipients are only able to claim for one SASSA grant at any given time.